Rise to Success: Career Highlights of DeSean Jackson

 On March 21, 2021, DeSean Jackson signed with the Los Angeles Rams.

-November 8, 2021: Signed with the Las Vegas Raiders
+November 8, 2021: Signs with the Las Vegas Raiders

 On November 8, 2021, DeSean Jackson signed with the Las Vegas Raiders.

-On October 18, 2022, DeSean Jackson signed to the Baltimore Ravens' practice squad.
+On October 18, 2022, DeSean Jackson was signed to the Baltimore Ravens' practice squad, becoming the oldest active receiver in the NFL.

 On December 5, 2022, DeSean Jackson was signed to the Baltimore Ravens' active roster.